xzYue/odoo/doc/setup/install.rst

         C:\> npm install -g less less-plugin-clean-css

-Running Odoo
+Running Modoo
 ------------

-Once all dependencies are set up, Odoo can be launched by running ``odoo.py``.
+Once all dependencies are set up, Modoo can be launched by running ``modoo.py``.

 :ref:`Configuration <reference/cmdline>` can be provided either through :ref:`command-line arguments <reference/cmdline>` or through a